sotomotocross/UAV_simulator_ArduCopter/README.md

-# UAV simulator with ArduCopterand MAVROS
+# UAV simulator with ArduCopter and MAVROS
 Quadrotor UAV simulator featuring ArduCopter and MAVROS integration